This project is in beta — APIs may change without notice.

 });

 Query cookies from the native cookie store.
-Returns a Promise that resolves with validated CookieInfo objects, including HttpOnly cookies that are invisible to document.cookie.
+Returns validated CookieInfo objects synchronously, including HttpOnly cookies that are invisible to document.cookie.

 const session = cookies.find((c) => c.name === "session_id");